• Skip to main content

 • In a small bowl, mix together the butter, 1 clove of garlic minced and 1 Tablespoon of the chopped fresh herbs.

 • Prep the Chicken: rinse, pat dry with paper towel, and discard the little packet in the cavity if it came with one.
-Set chicken on the bed of vegetables, tuck wing tips under.
+Set the chicken on the bed of vegetables, tuck the wing tips under.
 Smear the entire chicken with the seasoned butter, even lift up the skin and smear some butter under it.
 Then season the chicken everywhere with salt and pepper.
 Put the half lemon, extra smashed garlic cloves and stems or extra herbs in the cavity of the chicken and tie the legs together with string.

 • Roast for 75 minutes or until the internal temperature is 165° and the juices run clear.
-Be sure to check the chicken in multiple places, especially between the drumstick and the breast where is usually needs to cook the longest.
+Be sure to check the chicken in multiple places, especially between the drumstick and the breast where it usually needs to cook the longest.
 If it's not 165°, put it back in the oven and recheck every 5 or so minutes.

 • Let the chicken rest for 15 minutes before carving.